oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

     </copy>
     ```

     The first statement allows the user group to register an Oracle Database with Oracle Data Safe and create and manage Oracle Data Safe resources in the specified compartment.
-The second statement allows the user group to create an Autonomous Database in the specified compartment and use it with Oracle Data Safe.
+The second statement allows the user group to create an Autonomous AI Database in the specified compartment and use it with Oracle Data Safe.

     ![Create policy](images/create-policy.png " ")